Harrison-Reich/JavaScript-Code-Quiz/README.md

   ## Description
-  This is a JavaScript code quiz that has a start page, a 10 question quiz based on JavaScript and a final score page. link to live site: https://harrison-reich.github.io/project3/
+  This is a JavaScript code quiz that has a start page, a 10 question quiz based on JavaScript and a final score page. link to live quiz: https://harrison-reich.github.io/project3/